 Whether you’re a novice or advanced pianist, having sound technique is crucial.
 Pianists with poor technique struggle with all kinds of issues while playing, so they often seek out technique books to help them with these issues.
 This can include fatigue in the hands and arms, poor control in musical passages, and sound production.

 Good piano technique is something that needs to be taught from the very beginning and refined over time.
+Learn how my course Piano Jumpstart can help you with technique.
 While technique books are not the only way to achieve good playing habits, they are still very important.
 Technique books offer a roadmap to consistent playing when paired with good teaching and study.

 Too often, pianists use technique books that are not right for them.
 Having plenty of experience with technique books I thought it would be a good idea to put together a compile a list of the best ones to use.
 Below are some of the best piano technique books to help improve your playing.

 Hanon is one of the most well-known piano technique books in the world, and for good reason.
 This book contains nearly every technical difficulty a pianist will face from beginner to advanced repertoire. it’s been around since 1873, so naturally, the delivery of the study material is a little dry.

 The book starts off with simple five-finger patterns, but over time those patterns are varied with a mixture of interval patterns.
 This is really good for helping the pianist develop independence in the fingers.

 As the book continues, Hanon starts introducing all of the musical scales.
 He also includes playing exercises in double octaves, chord progressions, and much more.

 In reality, most pianists will not learn all of the material in this book.
 Originally there were 60 exercises geared towards molding a virtuoso piano technique.
 Now there are 240 different exercises to help accommodate for every key, so its’ quite dense.